Diffuse losses with tracking systems

 This approximation can be summarized as shading a representative "central tracker" with the neighboring "partial scene".

-This doesn't take the finite size of the system into account, i.e., the first row (in east or west) doesn't suffer from mutual shadings.
-This may introduce an error of the order of 1/N rows, when the representative tracker and the neighbors are properly chosen.
+This approximation neglects the finite size of the system.
+Indeed, the boundary trackers (to the east or west) do not suffer from mutual shadings from one side.
+This may introduce an error of the order of 1/N rows, when the representative tracker and the neighbors are improperly chosen.

 This window allows to select the most appropriate calculation mode for the diffuse shadings of trackers.
-It is available as soon as trackers are defined in the 3D scene, and is found from the shading scene construction window, via Tools > Trackers diffuse shadings definition
+It is available whenever trackers are defined in the 3D scene, and is found in the shading scene construction window, via Tools > Trackers diffuse shadings definition

 .

-A mode must be selected for a each 3D tracker orientation Group, which can be chosen from the 'Orientation Group' dropdown list.
-Different modes can be applied depending on the orientation group, providing greater flexibility in the calculation.
-This orientation filter is also a solution to the problem of inhomogeneous or isolated patches of trackers, which previously contributed to reducing the accuracy of the shading factor calculation for the reference tracker.
+A mode must be selected for a each 3D tracker orientation, which can be chosen from the "Orientation" dropdown list.
+Different modes can be applied on different orientations, which provides greater flexibility.
+This orientation filter is also a solution to the problem of inhomogeneous or isolated patches of trackers, which could be shaded differently than large regular patches.
 It is now possible to simply define additional orientations to differentiate the different calculation modes.

 - All trackers

-In this case, all trackers in the scene are considered for the diffuse shading calculation.
-This is the most precise and recommended calculation mode, but may become resource intensive for large or complex scenes.
+In this case, all trackers in the orientation are considered for the diffuse shading calculation.
+All shading objects in the scene as well as other orientations will cast shadings.
+This is the most precise and recommended calculation mode, but it may become resource intensive for large or complex scenes.

 - Central tracker